algorand/indexer/test/README.md

 # Debugging

-You'll need to break before the `algorand-indexer import` call and startup your debugger in import mode.
+Add true to the end of the `algorand-indexer import` call, use the provided command to initialize indexer.

 It may be useful to edit one of the entry point scripts to make sure the dataset you're interested in is loaded first.